Flows

 Designation: Flows are designated for a single purpose.
 This designation changes when a flow is used.
 The following designations are available:

-• Invalidation: designates a default flow to be used to invalidate a session.
-Use default-invalidation-flow for invalidation from authentik itself, or use default-provider-invalidation-flow to invalidate when the session of an application ends.
-When you use the default-invalidation-flow as a global invalidation flow, it should contain a User Logout stage.
-When you use the default-provider-invalidation-flow (supported with OIDC, SAML, Proxy, and RAC providers), you can configure this default flow to present users log-off options such as "log out of the app but remain logged in to authentik" or "return to the My Applications page", or "log out completely".
-(Alternatively, you can create a custom invalidation flow, with a branded background image.)
+(supported with OIDC, SAML, Proxy, and RAC providers), you can configure this default flow to present users log-off options such as "log out of the app but remain logged in to authentik" or "return to the My Applications page", or "log out completely".
+(Alternatively, you can create a custom invalidation flow, with a branded background image.) -

-Authentication: Using this option, you can configure whether the the flow requires initial authentication or not, whether the user must be a superuser, or if the flow requires an outpost.
+Authentication: Using this option, you can configure whether the the flow requires initial authentication or not, whether the user must be a superuser, if the flow can only be started after being redirected by a Redirect stage, or if the flow requires an outpost.

 Behavior settings: